kisslinux/kisslinux.github.io/pages/new.md

 KISS uses **less** software where possible and follows the belief that the less software/code running the less error prone the distribution will be overall.

+Some of the more notable replacements to the rather bloated distribution software stack are `musl` (replaces `glibc`) and `busybox` (replaces `systemd`, `coreutils` and many other tools).

+When running KISS you will find a lot of the software you're used to seeing installed absent from the repositories entirely.
+Software like `dbus`, `gettxt`, `polkit`, `pam`, `systemd` etc.

+The absence of software from the repositories does **not** mean it cannot be installed.
+As a user you can package whatever you like or use a third-party repository.

 ## Roadmap